Ruihong-Liu/Final-project_radar_navigation/README.md

 gb_matrix denotes the intrinsic matrix of the RGB-D camera, radar2rgb_tvec and radar2rgb_rotmatrix indicate the coordinates transformation matrix from radar to camera.

 **** Please notice the camera calibration here is the general calibration, if the file does not not include calibraition information, using this one instead.
-If the data file include clibrated information please use the calibration in the data.
+If the data file include calibrated information please use the calibration in the data.

+**** Please notice the calibrated information or the data itself might not be paried correctly, Run data_lader.py first for paring checking and calibration checking.

 # Description of the files
   Each file contains Main file, data loader, evaluation file.
 All the files are similar, only a few function has been modified, that will be specified in later sections.

 ## Data loader file
 contains data loader function and data cheking function.

-Data loader file has changed the input data into tensor data file and paring different data file for supervised learning.
+Data loader file has changed the input data into tensor data file and paring different data files for supervised learning.
+Here, data loader is paring image data, radar raw data, ground truth, SPMLX parameters and camera calibration informations.

+Run this file first before any further training.
+There will be a fina10.log generated shown or somthing like that.
+Log file is collecting the error, recording which data has the problem will paring.
+Data_loader.py will skip the error file and it corresboned files.
+For example if image 1 can;t be read, radar 1 and parameter 1 will be skipped.

+*** Please note, if run data_loader directly, log will collect first 10 paired files

 ## Main file
   contains infrmation about model and training parameters.

 ## Evaluation file
   contains testing function to calculate metrics.